 Tzaneen, Valley of the Olifants

-Once you've booked your Tzaneen accommodation explore our pages for info on attractions and what to do in Tzaneen.
+Once you've booked your accommodation in Tzaneen, explore our pages for info on attractions and what to do in Tzaneen.

 Tzaneen also serves as a good spot from which to explore the rest of the region, with its position just below the Magoebaskloof.
 The special thing about Tzaneen is the constant change in scenery - lush vegetation, plantations, mountains and one of the biggest baobab trees in the world (at the Sunland Nursery between Duiwelskloof and Ga-Kgapane) mean that there is never a dull moment.